Call now

 Characteristics of Mouse Droppings

-• Mice produce a significant number of droppings daily, which can be found scattered near food sources, in nests, and along walls.
+• Mice can produce between 50 to 75 droppings in a single day, which are typically found scattered near food sources, in nests, and along walls.

 • Fresh mouse droppings are moist and darker, while older droppings become dry and lighter, indicating the timeline of the infestation.